zerocost-space/github-autopush/README.md

 ## 🚀 Use Case

-A popular scenario is using this plugin with the free version of **Simply Static**, enabling automatic deployment of generated static files.
+A popular scenario is using this plugin with the free version of Simply Static, enabling automatic deployment of generated static files to Cloudflare Pages.

 One real-world example is covered in this tutorial: